Topological flow data analysis for transient flow patterns: a graph-based approach: Linear response function analysis

 \section{Linear response function analysis}

 To highlight the differences between observational and interventional approaches in detecting causality, we present a numerical analysis of the linear response function under spatially localised forcing.
-This analysis provides complementary insights to the convergent cross mapping results discussed in Section~\ref{sec:3.2.2}.
-Let us recall the formalism of the linear response function \citep{PhysRepMarconi}.
+This analysis provides complementary insights to the convergent cross mapping results discussed in Section~\ref{sec:CCM}.
+Let us recall the formalism of the linear response function \cite{PhysRepMarconi}.
 In the numerical simulation of the lid-driven cavity, the flow field reaches a statistically steady state such as a time-periodic state or a chaotic state at $t = T_s$.
-Then we start to add an external forcing $f_\omega(\vec{x}, t)$ to the vorticity equation at this time $T_s$ and switch it off at $t = T_s + T_f$.
-The forcing is localized in space and the duration $T_f$ is suitably chosen, as we will discuss later.
+Then we start adding an external forcing $f_\omega(\vec{x}, t)$ to the vorticity equation at this time $T_s$ and stop it at $t = T_s + T_f$.
+The forcing is localized in space and the duration $T_f$ is suitable, as we will discuss later.
 We denote the velocity and the vorticity with the forcing by $\widetilde{\vec{u}}$ and $\widetilde{\omega}$.
 The vorticity $\widetilde{\omega}$ obeys the forced equation,

 We numerically solve both the forced equation (\ref{forced_vor_eq}) and the unforced vorticity equation.
-The velocity and the vorticity without the forcing are denoted by $\vec{u}$ and $\omega$.
-If the forcing is small enough, the difference of the two vorticity fields can be expressed with the linear response function $G_\omega(\vec{x},t \vert \vec{x}', t')$ as
+The velocity and the vorticity without forcing are denoted by $\vec{u}$ and $\omega$.
+If the forcing is small enough, the difference between the two vorticity fields can be expressed with the linear response function $G_\omega(\vec{x},t \vert \vec{x}', t')$ as